 How far from Bangkok or civilization?

 One of the best things about Chachoengsao is its location.
 It's between Bangkok and Pattaya.
-By bike or van, it's 1h 30 to Bang Na and 2h 15 to central Pattaya.
+By bike or van, it's 90 minutes to Bang Na and just over two hours to central Pattaya.

-There's also a train that goes regularly to Hua Lamphong station (the main Bangkok train hub) for less than 20 baht!
-The ride though is uncomfortable, you generally don't get to sit and it takes 3 hours.
+There's also a train that goes regularly to Hua Lamphong station (the main Bangkok train hub) for around 25 Baht.
+However, the ride though is uncomfortable, you generally don't get to sit and it takes about 3 hours.

 What's the place like for nightlife, eating out etc?